-This scholarship is awarded to a full-time student of economics in good academic standing who has demonstrated a strong work ethic and community involvement (local, national or international) and/or an active participation in the St. Mary's University College Social Justice Committee.
+This scholarship is awarded to a full-time student of economics in good academic standing who has demonstrated a strong work ethic and community involvement (local, national or international), and/or has been an active participant on the St. Mary's University Social Justice Committee.
 Preference will be given to students who have financial need.